bitcoin-sv/ts-sdk/docs/low-level/USING_SCRIPTS.md

-# Low-level: Serializing and Deserializing Bitcoin Scripts
+# Serializing and Deserializing Bitcoin Scripts

+Bitcoin scripts are the mechanism by which coins are locked and unlocked.
+They define the constraints and rules that govern transfers, and are therefore instrumental in the functionality of Bitcoin.

 In this low-level tutorial, we will learn how to serialize and deserialize Bitcoin scripts within your applications using the functions provided by the SDK.

-First, you will want to make sure you have installed the required dependencies for this tutorial.
+First, you will want to make sure you have installed the `@bsv/sdk` library and imported the necessary modules for this tutorial:

 - **Script** - this class will enable to you create a Bitcoin Script from various sources.
 - **PrivateKey** - Used in the demo of creating a P2PKH locking script.